 According to the leading author in the study, Dr Jason Kam, crop quality is not compromised by flooding.“There is no significant difference in yield and other physiological development.
 Observed height and tiller number have no differences between winter flooded and non-flooded ground.

 “Because of Miscanthus’ perennial nature, annual planting is not needed.
 This therefore reduces soil disturbance to a minimum,” he says.

 “The structure of Miscanthus rhizome and root helps to stabilise soils, making it more resilient against flood-caused soil erosion,” adds Jason.

-“As a solution to land that is becoming increasingly unlikely to plant up with arable crops, Miscanthus is a profitable option,” says general manager Alex Robinson.
+Interest in the crop has never been greater due to the many environmental benefits it has.“As a solution to land that is becoming increasingly unlikely to plant up with arable crops, Miscanthus is a profitable option,” says general manager Alex Robinson.

 “Miscanthus not only helps to stabilise land, it also feeds depleted soils, retaining vital nutrients,” says Alex.

 The company launched Terravesta Athena™ in June 2019, which is the world’s first commercially bred Miscanthus hybrid variety, delivering a much faster establishment and quicker yield ramp up, improving grower return on investment.